Bartholomey/the_lake_redoubt/julija/04_chapter_four.md

 **49**

 Had I said, “Don’t coddle me.
 Be my adversary.
-Attack me!! – If only for a little period of time,” what would have your attacks looked like?”
+Attack me!! – If only for a short period of time,” what would have your attacks looked like?”

 *Symmetry Stranger odgovori z osmimi napadi, od katerih izstopa zadnji: Rdeča trdnjava me je vsekakor sodila.*